adsabs/biblib-service/README.md

 Astrophysic Data System's library service

 ## development
+**NOTE: This method is now deprecated and only works on x64 machines.**

 A Vagrantfile and puppet manifest are available for development within a virtual machine.
 To use the vagrant VM defined here you will need to install *Vagrant* and *VirtualBox*.